-MASSIVE PRINCIPLES
+FESTIVAL PRINCIPLES

-MASSIVE is an opportunity to come together, compare, discuss, witness, expand, participate and connect with dance and its plurality of voices.
+THE FESTIVAL is an opportunity to come together, compare, discuss, witness, expand, participate and connect with dance and its plurality of voices.

-MASSIVE is a festival for audiences.
+THE FESTIVAL is for audiences.
 A public engagement and invitation for artists and communities to celebrate and appreciate dance.

-MASSIVE partners contribute multiple projects and curation, which incorporates artist-led, self-determined, and ongoing partner-artist relationships and projects.
+THE FESTIVAL Partners contribute multiple projects and curation, which incorporates artist-led, self-determined, and ongoing partner-artist relationships and projects.

-MASSIVE'S partners commit financial resources to both their projects, and wider resources that are shared and support the Festival's viability and independence.
+THE FESTIVAL'S Partners commit financial resources to both their projects, and wider resources that are shared and support the Festival's viability and independence.

-MASSIVE'S presenters pay award rates to artists for their works.
+THE FESTIVAL'S presenting Partners pay award rates to artists for their work.

-MASSIVE is an expression of a partners' ongoing commitment to growing and strengthening the dance sector.
-It will not be the only time each presenter supports dance and dance artists in their year.
+THE FESTIVAL is an expression of a Partners' ongoing commitment to growing and strengthening the dance sector.
+It will not be the only time each Partner supports dance and dance artists in their programming year.

-MASSIVE welcomes new networks and people and voices each edition.
+THE FESTIVAL welcomes new networks, people and voices each edition.
 It doesn't feel like the same people every time.

-MASSIVE is realised through active participation in a collectively organised festival.
-This means partners contribute to regular, collaborative meetings working across advocacy, stakeholder management, marketing, ticketing, digital and administration.
+THE FESTIVAL is realised through active participation in a collectively organised festival.
+This means Partners contribute to regular, collaborative meetings working across advocacy, stakeholder management, marketing, ticketing, digital and administration.

-MASSIVE is accountable.
+THE FESTIVAL is accountable.
 Partners commit to self-evaluation, transparency and feedback throughout the festival's life cycle.

-In MASSIVE, everyone is equal at the table.
-Once committed to this agreement a partner has equal responsibility, and equal decision-making, in the realisation of the festival.
+Everyone is equal at THE FESTIVAL table.
+Once committed to this agreement a Partner has equal responsibility, and equal decision-making, in the realisation of the festival.

-MASSIVE FRAMEWORK
+FESTIVAL FRAMEWORK